Prathameshjadhav1718/react-chat-app/README.md

 PROJECT LINK :

 🚀Functionality:

 	🔹Assumed dummy logged in user.

 	🔹Used a json file to load some dummy data in the project.

 	🔹Search : conversations are searchable by contact name.

 🚀Left sidebar:

 	🔹Shown all the conversations created here.

 	🔹Each conversation have the contact name and some text of the last message in the chat.

-🚀Create conversation button
+🚀Create conversation button:

 	🔹On clicking open a pop up and load all the contacts (from the dummy data.json/js file).

 	🔹On clicking start a new conversation (if no conversation was previously started).
 Or existing conversation for that contact.

-🚀Right side view
+🚀Right side view:

 	🔹Shows current selected conversation messages.

 	🔹Send a message in the conversation.

 🚀Handle's errors and success alerts and show appropriate Alert/Notification.